runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_7_advanced_topics/README.md

 # Module 7 : Advanced Methods in Ultrasound Imaging

-In this exercise you will exlore more advanced beamforming, often known as adaptive beamforming.
-Because we are adapting the beamforming process to the data we have received.

-More specifically, we will look at the coherence factor.
+In this exercise you will explore more advanced beamforming, known as adaptive beamforming since we are adapting the beamforming process to the data we have received.
+More specifically, we will investigate the coherence factor.

 ## Litterature:
-See equation 1.38 in the compendium.
+Section 1.8, 1.9 and 1.11 in the compendium, and specifically equation 1.38  for the coherence factor.

 ## Delivery:
 Please provide a written report that